wise4rmgod/Firebase-Android-Tutorials/docs/appdistributionbitrise.md

 ![Welcome to jetpackcompose.com](https://miro.medium.com/max/1400/1*uiUUNYkM1l1id_3IkWpV6A.png)

 The WorkFlow we have is looking good, but in this tutorial, we don't need some steps, let's remove the “ Do anything with Script step” and maintain the order of the step.

+> these steps need to be before “Firebase App Distribution” please follow the order below.
+1: Install missing Android SDK

+2: Android Lint

+3: Android Build

+4: Firebase App Distribution

+Click on the “Firebase App Distribution” step to configure it